Exponential time-decay for a one dimensional wave equation with coefficients of bounded variation: Weighted resolvent estimate

 we arrive at

 We now multiply \eqref{defn F with alpha} by $w$ and compute $d(wF)$:

 To get lines seven and eight we plugged in \eqref{final lwr bds} and used $w^A \ge 1$.

 We now integrate both sides of \eqref{deriv wF with alpha} over all of $\R$.
-Since $F \in L^1(\R)$, $F(x)$ tends to zero along a sequence of $x$-values tending to $+\infty$, and also along a sequence of $x$-values tending to $-\infty$.
+Since $F \in L^1(\R)$ and is continuous off of a countable set, $F(x)$ tends to zero along a sequence of $x$-values tending to $+\infty$, and at which $F(x) = F^R(x) = F^L(x)$.
+Similarly, $F(x) = F^R(x) = F^L(x) \to 0$ along a sequence of $x$-values tending to $-\infty$.
 Thus \eqref{ftc} gives $\int_\R d(wF) = 0$.
 Since the average values of functions that appear are equal to the functions themselves Lebesgue almost-everywhere, for each $N$, we arrive at,

 Sending $N \to \infty$, recalling \eqref{apply BV} (which gives $\sup_N (\max w) < \infty$ via \eqref{rNN}), \eqref{defn u}, and\\ $u, u' \in L^\infty(\R)$, and using Young's inequality, we find

 Here and below, $C>0$ is a constant that may change from line to line, but it is always independent of $u$, $\ep$, and $h$.